Azure/azure-powershell/src/ResourceManager/DataFactoryV2/Commands.DataFactoryV2/help/Set-AzureRmDataFactoryV2RepoConfiguration.md

 ```

 ## DESCRIPTION
 The **Set-AzureRmDataFactoryV2RepoConfiguration** cmdlet sets the repository configuration for a data factory with the specified parameters.
-This cmdlet requires admin permissions on the subscription.
+This cmdlet requires special permissions.

 ## EXAMPLES